By Efrona Mor

 He walked closer to her and swallowed.
 “Forgive me for carrying him this way.
 We shall prepare him proper by the morning.”

-Her eyes brimmed and she smiled just enough.
+Her eyes brimmed, and she smiled just enough.
 “Yes, sire.
-Yes, we have much to do!”
-Arya and Odo quickly found a path and vanished over a small hill.
+Yes, we have much to do!
+Our basket is full.”